 Dry cleaners must maintain the following checklists as a part of the record-keeping requirements of Part 232:

-Copies of these 6 forms are found on the Forms page.
-The Department will mail copies to you at no charge upon request.
+Copies of these forms are also available on the Forms for Dry Cleaners page or contact the Department and copies will be mailed to you at no charge.
 Please fill out these forms completely at the scheduled interval and have them available to show an inspector upon request.
 Failure to maintain the checklists and logs is a violation of the regulation.
-Weekly checklists must be completed at least once each 7 calendar days.
+Weekly checklists must be completed at least once each seven calendar days.

 Weekly Leak Inspection and Operation and Maintenance Checklists, Form 232-2

 This form contains three checklists (Parts I, II & III):

 - II - Weekly Operation and Maintenance Tests

 Leak Inspection Checklist, Form 232-2 (Part I)